Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Many careers, such as in web design, animation and advertising, involve some sort of digital design.
 No two employers will be looking for the same combination of skills, but a general understanding of the tools and techniques involved in digital design is essential.

 Relevant degree and certificate programs can provide an excellent foundation for developing digital design skills.
-Degrees in computer science, engineering, programming or graphic design can help you get started in this field, according to the U.S. Bureau of Labor Statistics (BLS).
+Degrees in computer science, engineering, programming or graphic design can help job seekers get started in this field, according to the U.S. Bureau of Labor Statistics (BLS).
 Likewise, certificate programs such as coding boot camps and UX/UI design courses are ways to acquire the needed skills.

 Data analysis